princesrevenge/swiftNote/index.md

 ---
 #42.
 [Swift Deep Dive] Variables
-You can print out a string and a variable by using this format
+You can print out a string and a variable by using this format Make sure you have an equal amount of space between equal signs

 `var a = 5`
 `print("The value of a is \(a)")`